openstack/tempest/tempest/README.rst

 OpenStack clouds.

 As such Tempest tests come in many flavors, each with their own rules and guidelines.
-Below is the overview of the Tempest respository structure to make this clear.
+Below is the overview of the Tempest repository structure to make this clear.

 .. code-block:: console